ajay6034/Dynamic-Generative-AI-Chatbot-with-Retrieval-Augmented-Generation-/README.md

 # Dynamic Chatbot with Retrieval-Augmented Generation (RAG)

-This project implements a **Dynamic Generative AI Chatbot** powered by **Retrieval-Augmented Generation (RAG)**.
+This project is a **Dynamic Generative AI Chatbot** powered by **Retrieval-Augmented Generation (RAG)**.
 The system allows users to upload documents, processes them to extract and store embeddings in a vector database (Pinecone), and uses **OpenAI's GPT models** to provide contextually aware answers to user queries.

 ## Features